Should I Include a Google Map on My Website?

 Should I include Google Maps on my website

-Should You Include an Embedded Google Map on Your Website to Boost Google Rankings?
+Should You Include an Embedded Google Map on Your Website to Boost Rankings?

 1. Understanding the Role of Google Maps